autotelik/datashift/README.markdown

 - *Seamless Spree Image loading can be achieved by ensuring SKU or class Name features in Image filename.

   Lookup is performed either via the SKU being prepended to the image name, or by the image name being equal to the **name attribute** of the klass in question.
+If using the SKU for lookup, the search splits the filenames on the underscore character ("_") so the underscore cannot be part of the SKU, or no match will be found.

+  Only image files with the suffixes .jpg, .jpeg, .png, and .gif will be found.
+The image_loader.rb and product_images.thor files can be edited to change this.

   Images can be attached to any class defined with a suitable association.
 The class to use can be configured in rake task via parameter klass=Xyz.